 Hawkers and Peddlers Permit must be obtained through the Massachusetts Division of Standards,

-The number of Food Trucks operating within the Town of West Tisbury,
+The number of Food Trucks operating within the Town ,

 Previous issues with compliance or performance of the Food Truck vendor(s), and

-Any other public safety issues, as determined by the Select Board, Fire or Police Chief
+Any other public safety issues, as determined by the Select Board, Fire or Police Chief.

-These regulations are intended to supplement and not usurp existing state law and regulation.
-Should these regulations conflict with state law or regulation, State law/regulation will control.
-At their discretion the Select Board may at any time cap the number of Food Truck Permit issued.
+These regulations are intended to supplement, and not usurp, existing state law and regulations.
+Should these regulations conflict with state law or regulations, state law/regulation shall control.
+At their discretion, the Board may at any time cap the number of Food Truck Permits issued.

 Private Property Locations:

 A Food Truck permit may be issued to a Mobile Vendor, with any attached conditions, limitation or restriction required by the Board, for exercise in any zoning districts.
 Food Trucks hired for private events on private property do not require a permit and are exempt from these regulations for the duration of the private event, which shall not exceed 24 hours.
 At these events food may not be sold to individuals attending the event.
-No property may have more than 2 private events with a Food Truck per calendar year without a permit from the Select Board.
+No property may have more than 2 private events with a Food Truck per calendar year, without a permit from the Board.

-Each application for use and operation of a Food Truck shall be considered on a case by case basis and according to these regulations.
+Each application for use and operation of a Food Truck shall be considered on a case-by-case basis under these regulations.

-Food Truck Permits shall only be permitted as an adjunct to an event or activity, not as a free-standing food establishment
+Food Truck Permits shall only be permitted as an adjunct service to an event or activity, not as a free-standing food establishment.

-2.7 Prior to filing for Town permits, approvals or license, applicants are strongly encouraged to request a pre-permit application conference with the Select Board to review the proposed Food Truck and location.
-The conference would provide the applicant an opportunity to identify timeline, required permits, approvals and permits and concerns, information and questions in preparation for filing a formal application.
+2.7 Prior to filing for Town permits, approvals or license, applicants are strongly encouraged to request a pre-permit application conference with the Board to review the proposed Food Truck and location.
+The conference would provide the applicant an opportunity to identify a timeline; otherrequired permits orapprovals; respond to questions and concerns; and to providenformation in preparation for filing a formal application.

 SECTION 3: APPLICATION REQUIREMENTS AND PROCEDURES

-Any person wishing to apply for a Food Truck Permit shall fully complete the application form supplied by the Select Board’s office.
+Any person wishing to apply for a Food Truck Permit shall fully complete the application form supplied by the Board’s office.
 An application will not be processed until all required information and supporting documents have been received.
 The application fee shall be One Hundred Dollars ($100.00).

 In addition, Food Truck vendors are required to obtain a food service permit, pursuant to 105 CMR 590.00 State Sanitary Code – Minimum Sanitation Standards for Food Establishments, from the Board of Health.
 Permittees shall receive approval of a written sanitation plan for the maintenance of the Food Truck from the Health Agent prior to receiving a food service permit.
-This shall include but not be limited to the identification of a certified kitchen facility for cleaning, sanitation and food preparation.
+This shall include, but not be limited to, the identification of a certified kitchen facility for cleaning, sanitation and food preparation.

-Upon receipt of the completed application and application fee, the application shall be scheduled for a hearing before the Select Board.
-A formal public hearing will be required for all events that will run for more than four days.
-The public hearing will be held after posting in the local newspaper at least 14 days in advance of the meeting and all abutters within 300 feet have been notified by mail.
-The applicant will be required to post the advertisement in the paper and send the notices and provide proof of same to the Town Administrator
+Upon receipt of the completed application and application fee, the application shall be scheduled for a hearing before the Board at a regularly scheduled meeting..
+For any permits requesting authority to provide services at events running for four days or more, a public hearing will be required.
+The public hearing will be held after the applicant posts a notice in the local newspaper at least 14 days in advance of the hearing date, All abutters within 300 feet must be notified by mail, sent to the address listed with the Town’s Assessors fourteen days before the scheduled hearing.
+It is applicant’s responsibility to comply with and pay for the required posting in the newspaper, mailing notices to the abutters, and to provide proof of compliance to the Town Administrator three business days before the scheduled hearing.

 A Food Truck Permit is only applicable to the specific event applied for.
 New events will require a new hearing.